umitgenis/genesis-e_commerce/README.md

 #  Genesis (e-Commerce) Bootstrap 5 Template

-Genesis is a highly flexible free Bootstrap template for the digital marketing business.
+Genesis is a highly flexible Bootstrap template for the digital marketing business.
 It comes with a background image in the hero header area that makes your images and content stand out with a clean and minimal look.
 Genesis is 100% responsive and looks great on every device.

 ## Preview